 Then ask, “What conclusion can we draw about all the settings in our stories?”
 (One possible conclusion is that folklore usually takes place long ago or exists in the past.)
 Have students write that conclusion on their Comparing Folklore Charts (L-5-1-2_Comparing Folklore Chart_student.xlsx).
 Model this on your teacher/class copy of the Cinderella Stories Chart by using the projected version on the screen.
 Tell students that they are making connections across texts in order to draw these conclusions.

 Move to the Characters section.
-Follow the same process of having students from each small group share one at a time about the characters for each of the stories read by the class.
+Follow the same process of having students share information about the characters for each of the stories read by the class.
 Then ask, “What conclusion can be drawn about the characters in the stories we have read?”
 (They have a problem and solve it in the end; they have someone who helps them.)

 Have students work in pairs to write a conclusion about the remaining literary elements on the Comparing Folklore Chart.
 Have pairs share their conclusions with the class.

 Focus on conclusions students have drawn about theme.
 Ask, “How does understanding literary elements help you draw conclusions about theme?”
 (The ways characters interact and resolve conflicts help the reader determine the theme of a story.)